fbpx

 FODMAPs are types of short-chain carbohydrates found in foods which draw water into the small bowel.
 Then as they reach the large intestine they are fermented by our gut bacteria.

 FODMAPs can cause problems for some people by osmotically drawing water into the bowel.
-This can can create loose stools, bloating and cramps.
+This can create loose stools, bloating and cramps.

 The other disruption to your digestion can be through the fermentation process which can create excess gas.